A divorce is always an unfortunate and sad occurrence, even if there is no other resolution. It is even more difficult when children are involved.

-A father recently was arrested for outstanding past due child support payments.
-The couple had divorced in 2000 and at that time the Court order him to pay $780 a month in child support.
+A father recently was arrested for outstanding past-due child support payments.
+The couple had divorced in 2000, and at that time, the Court ordered him to pay $780 a month in child support.
 He did so until he began falling behind 3 years later.
-Thousand he attempted to continue his payments he got more and more behind until he suddenly owed over $100k in back child support including court fines.
+Thousand he attempted to continue his payments, he got more and more behind until he suddenly owed over $100k in back child support, including court fines.
 The father was ultimately taken into custody.

 If a parent here in Florida finds that a change in his or her finances will make it difficult to honor a current child support agreement, he or she could have the marital settlement agreement and/or final judgment modified.

 Contact a Family Law Attorney today!

 The attorneys at Golden Key Law Group, PLLC, led by founding partner, attorney Charis Campbell, have experience in handling modifications.
 Our attorneys can advise a parent of all of their legal rights and responsibilities.
 Ultimately, everyone wants to do what is in the best interests of the child(ren) of the marriage.

 Golden Key Law Group is ready to help.
 We offer family and marital law services, including divorce, child custody, child support, paternity actions, dependency, modifications, and post final judgment of dissolution matters.
 Contact Golden Key Law Group, your “family” lawyer, at 727-317-4738 to schedule a consultation with founding partner attorney Charis Campbell or attorney Rita Briles.